mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 **Question:** Hojo-san, you talked about *paramita* meaning crossing over, kind of a crossing over.
 And I wonder ... is that everyday activity, when we have to do something?
 Because I can see two views: one is just that whatever you do, if you have a job you have to do, then just do it.
 Then that’s crossing over; it’s not a matter of if you do the job in order to cross over.

 **Katagiri Roshi:** *Cross over* means already the explanation of nirvana in words. *Cross over* means already cross over; this shore, the other shore.
 So [it’s] dualistic.
-Real nirvana, “crossing over to the other shore,” doesn’t mean handle your life with the dualistic sense.
-That is *the other shore*.
+Real nirvana, “crossing over to the other shore,” doesn’t mean handle your life with the dualistic sense; that is *the other shore*.
 Because you have to show, demonstrate, the other shore day-to-day.
-From moment-to-moment basic, you have to do it.
-Because we are already buddha, means we are a person who has gone beyond, that’s it.
+From moment-to-moment *basic*, you have to do it.
+Because *we are already buddha* means we are a person who has gone beyond; that’s it.
 So you have already arrived at the other shore.
 But if we explain, we say “the great wisdom which lets you be on the other shore,” something like that.

-That’s what you mean?
+Is that what you mean?
 What is your question?

-**Same person:** I ... you were talking about going moment by moment, and then that is a sense of crossing, from moment to moment?
+**Same person:** You were talking about going moment by moment, and then that is a sense of crossing, from moment to moment?

 **Katagiri Roshi:** Yes.
 That’s [right].
 But it doesn’t mean that blindly you just do it.
 No. Okay?
-Because you cannot ignore the world of conceptualization, because we are always there, in the world of conceptualization.
+Because you cannot ignore the world of conceptualization, because we are always there in the world of conceptualization.
 In other words, society is what?
 Society is a form of beings fabricated by human language, cultures.
 So already the form of society is conceptualization.
-We live there.
-Word; thought.
-Evaluation, judgement; all are form.
-So you cannot ignore this.
-So that’s why you have to *understand* it.
+We live there: word, thought.
+Evaluation, judgement.
+All are form.
+You cannot ignore this, so that’s why you have to *understand* it.

 Understand the form of kindness: what kindness is.
-But you cannot understand kindness in terms of the world of the conceptualization only, no. Because still you don’t know what kindness is.
+But you cannot understand kindness in terms of the world of conceptualization only.
+No, because still you don’t know what kindness is.
 So kindness should be tasted by your practice.
-[That] means you have to directly, straight away, taste the kindness among the people.
-Sharing your life with people.
+[That] means you have to directly straight away taste the kindness among the people, sharing your life with people.
 People give you kindness, sometimes. *Then*, you understand kindness.

 In other words, you have to make your life alive, day to day, sharing with the people, sharing with kindness, compassion, generosity.
 Anyway, share.
 And then, your full function sometimes appears between you and all sentient beings.
-Then it is called compassion, or kindness, we say.
+Then it is called *compassion*, or *kindness*, we say.
 And then you can get *accord with* all beings.
-And then it is called kindness; it really touches your heart.
+And then it is called kindness.
+It really touches your heart.

 But on the other hand, you have to understand the kindness in terms of the world of conceptualizations.
 Okay?
 So *just do it* is not always “just do it,” ignoring the other side, conceptualization.
 Because if you ignore the world of conceptualization, it means that you ignore life and death.
-So if you ignore, the other is attached by you.
+If you ignore, the other is attached by you.
 So ignoring is already attachment.
 So already you are taking care of human life in dualism.

-So do you believe in God?
+Do you believe in God?
 “Yes.”
-Then, you believe in God, but you don’t believe in something else.
-[So a] person who doesn’t believe is “bad”; a person who believe is “good.”
+Then you believe in God, but you don’t believe in something else.
+[So a] person who doesn’t believe is “bad”, [and] a person who believes is “good.”
 So people ask me, “Do you believe in God?”
-If I say “Yes”: “You’re a good boy!”
+If I say “Yes”, [they say,] “You’re a good boy!”
 If I don’t: “You’re a bad boy.”
 You know?
 This is really dualistic.
 Dualistic means you already attach to only one, and throw away the other.
 This is dualistic.

 Consciously and unconsciously you handle like this.
 So this is the dualistic world.
-But you have to see clearly what the dualistic way of thinking, way of life.
+But you have to see clearly [...] the dualistic way of thinking, way of life.
 You have to see it.
-That is [what] Zen practice always say, “See the life and death”; “It is a great matter of life and death.”
+That is [what] Zen practice always says, “See the life and death,” [or] “It is a great matter of life and death.”
 So you have to see clearly what’s going on in the dualistic sense.

 #### 1:09:54 end of recording